Frechmatz/cl-connect4/README.md

 # Connect4
-#### A Lisp implementation of the Connect Four game with customizable board size and difficulty level.
+#### A Common Lisp implementation of the Connect Four game with customizable board size and difficulty level.

 ### Installation